 Parole has the additional function of trying to integrate the defendant back into society after a period of corrections.
 Depending on the nature of a defendant’s offense, a defendant’s conditions of probation or parole may be amended or changed.
 For example, if a defendant is convicted of molesting a child, the defendant may be ordered to stay away from parks and playgrounds where children frequent.

-What Happens If Conditions Of Probation Or Parole Is Violated in Shreveport?
+What Happens if Conditions of Probation or Parole are Violated in Shreveport?

 The conditions of both parole and probation must somehow relate to a defendant’s rehabilitation or the offense committed.
 How conditions are set will depend on whether the defendant is on probation or parole.
 A defendant on probation is usually still subject to the jurisdiction of the court, meaning the judge has the right to amend or modify a defendant’s conditions of probation.
 Any changes usually come in the form of an order that modifies a defendant’s conditions.